© Skypixel | Dreamstime.com

 - Eating foods such as fruits that are lower in calories per cup instead of some other higher-calorie food may be useful in helping [with weight loss].

-The American Heart Association suggests your total dietary fiber intake should be at least 25 to 30 grams per day from food (not supplements).
-That amount of fiber can be difficult to achieve.
-One example of a rich source of fiber: passion fruit.
-With seeds and pulp included, a cup of passion fruit provides 24.5 grams of fiber.
+The FDA recommends a total dietary fiber intake of 28 grams per day from food (not supplements).
+This can be easy to reach by adding high-fiber fruits to your diet.
+For example, one high fiber fruit is passion fruit.
+With seed and pulp included, a cup of passion fruit provide 24.5 grams of fiber.

 AT A GLANCE: BENEFITS OF FRUIT